-It is always a good idea to accept a job offer via letter.
-A job acceptance letter allows you to demonstrate your professionalism and make sure there is no confusion about the precise terms of the offer, such as vacation time or benefits.
-It's also is an opportunity to express your gratitude for being offered a position, as well as your enthusiasm for taking on the new role.
+A job acceptance letter allows you to demonstrate your professionalism and make sure there is no confusion about the precise terms of the offer, such as compensation, vacation time, or benefits.
+It's also an opportunity to express your gratitude for being offered the position, as well as your enthusiasm for taking on the new role.

 What to Include in a Job Offer Acceptance Letter